corenzan/wordpress-dokku/README.md

 - `WP_LOGGED_IN_SALT`
 - `WP_NONCE_SALT`

 The database connection info is parsed from the `DATABASE_URL` set by the database plugin, so you don't have to worry.
-Optionally you can set `WP_DEBUG` to `true`.
+Optionally you can also set `WP_DEBUG` to `true`.

 ## Important